ASTM E162-12 Surface Flammability of Materials Using a Radiant Heat Energy Source

 Test Procedure

-In this test method, a radiant heat source consisting of a 12 by 18-in.
+In the ASTM E162 test method, a radiant heat source comprising a 12 by 18-in.
 (305 by 457-mm) panel is used to measure the surface flammability of the material.
 A specimen of 6 by 18-in.
-(152 by 457 mm) is inclined in the front of a panel.
+(152 by 457 mm) is inclined in the front of the panel.
 The orientation of the specimen is such that ignition is forced near its upper edge and the flame front progresses downward.
-To measure the radiant panel index two factors are combined the one is factor derived from the rate of progress of the flame and the factor derived from the rate of heat liberated by the material under the test.
+To measure the radiant panel index two factors are combined: the factor derived from the rate of progress of the flame and the factor derived from the rate of heat liberated by the material under the test.

 Test Specimen: